Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime

-is the radial speed.
-Each of these quantities is locally conserved: $\frac{d\Phi}{d\tau}=0$, $\frac{dT}{d\tau}=0$, $\frac{d\T}{d\tau}=0$ hold piecewise in $\tau$ for all geodesics.
+hold piecewise in $\tau$ for all geodesics.
 Note that $r_0$ here is not an initial value for geodesics.
 Instead it is a dynamically distinguished radial position that depends only on the intrinsic features of the geodesics.
 Specifically, $r_0$ will be chosen as a \emph{turning point} or a \emph{centripetal point} or a \emph{horizon-crossing point}.

 A turning point (TP) is where the radial variable $r(\tau)$ goes through a local minimum or maximum along a geodesic, as defined by the condition $v=\frac{dr}{d\tau}=0$.
 Thus, from the radial speed equation \eqref{v}, turning points are the real roots $r=r_*>2M$ of the cubic polynomial